Ladyunicorn560/phishing-email-detector/README.md

 * Implementation: Can be integrated as an email filter or browser plugin.

 ## Data sources and AI methods
-* Data: Public phishing email dataset from [Kaggle](https://www.kaggle.com/datasets/mrwellsd/phishing-emails)
+* Data: Public phishing email dataset from Kaggle.
 * AI Techniques:
   * Text preprocessing: Cleaning, tokenization, TF-IDF vectorization
   * Classification: Logistic Regression or Neural Networks